 Depreciable assets financed through a finance lease will give rise to a depreciation expense and finance cost which will occur for each accounting period.
-The depreciation policy for depreciable leased assets shall be consistent with the policy of depreciable owned assets, and the depreciation recognised shall be calculated in accordance with the Standard on Property, Plant and Equipment, GRAP 17.
+The depreciation policy for depreciable leased assets shallbe consistent with the policy of depreciable owned assets, and the depreciation recognised shall be calculated in accordance with the Standard on Property, Plant and Equipment, GRAP 17.
 If there is no reasonable certainty that the municipality will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term and its useful life.
-If there is certainty that the municipality will obtain ownership by the end of the lease term, the asset will be fully depreciated over the asset's useful life.
+If there is certainty that themunicipality will obtain ownership by the end of the lease term, the asset sist useful life.